 Generally speaking, you’ll need roughly about 0.15 kilowatts per square metre.
 For example, a smaller room that measures 20 square metres would need an air con around 3kW, while a 60 square metre room would need a device capable of delivering around 9kW.
 If your wattage is too low for your room, the air conditioner won’t be able to lower the temperature efficiently.

 When you talk to our team, we will give you a free quote for your air-conditioner and also determine a suitable capacity brand & model for your purposes.
+It is also worth noting that an energy-optimised home utilises solar to power appliances.
+Visit this page to learn more about solar power solutions with Noosa Electric Co.

 Types of Air-Conditioners